hortonworks-gallery/ambari-zeppelin-service/README.md

 ##### Limitations:

+  - This is not an officially supported service and *is not meant to be deployed in production systems*.
+It is only meant for testing demo/purposes
+  - It does not support Ambari/HDP upgrade process and will cause upgrade problems if not removed prior to upgrade
   - Only tested on CentOS/RHEL 6 so far
   - Does not yet support install on secured (kerborized) clusters
   - Unless otherwise configured, Zeppelin view will be setup using internal hostname, so you would need to have a corresponding hosts file entry on local machine to access.